JoeMuldowney/Virtual-Library-Auth-Profile-API/README.md

 # Features

 1. **Authentication/Profile Model**
-   - Create, update, and delete users created by the user
+   - Create, update, and delete user accounts
-   - Session cookies are used to track user logged in status and restrict features when the user is not logged in
+   - Session cookies are used to track login status and restrict access to features when not logged in
-   - Endpoints for user to update their profiles and accounts
+   - Endpoints for users to update their profiles and account details

 2. **Book Model**
-   - Offers one to many relationship between an authors table and a books table
+   - Implements a one-to-many relationship between authors and books
-   - Well defined endpoints to query books by category and get more details on a book by id
+   - Well-defined endpoints to query books by category and retrieve book details by ID

 3. **Account Feature Models**
-   - Utilize a one many relationship with the authentication table
+   - Utilizes a one-to-many relationship with the authentication table
-   - Well defined endpoints to view saved books and get purchase history
+   - Well-defined endpoints to view saved books and access purchase histor

 # **Technologies**